 Article continues below advertisement

 The air is getting crisper, the leaves are starting to turn, and teenagers everywhere are lining up for pumpkin spice lattes.
-While a scenic road trip is always a good idea, one of our favorite ways to revel in the glories of autumn is to set up camp in a town with a big festival calendar, cute B&Bs, mom-and-pop shops galore, and extraordinary access to the great outdoors.
+While a scenic road trip is always a good idea, one of our favorite ways to revel in the glories of autumn is to grab our weekend getaway bags and set up camp in a town with a big festival calendar, cute B&Bs, mom-and-pop shops galore, and extraordinary access to the great outdoors.
 What follows are suggestions for seven such small U.S. towns that come alive during fall, with added bonuses like whiskey saloons, rescue lions, and Viking cookery.

 The crown jewel of Lake Superior’s North Shore, this 1,340-person town is the ultimate fall cornucopia—overflowing with delicious things to eat (cinnamon-sugar rings at World’s Best Donuts, puffy fry bread tacos at Hungry Hippie Tacos), see (the stunning art deco–meets–Cree Indian dining room at Naniboujou Lodge), buy (teak spoons and handsome made-in-Minnesota canoe paddles at Upstate MN), and do (take a printmaking or beginner photography class at the long-running Grand Marais Art Colony).From September 28 to October 6, the artistically inclined can pop by open studios and galleries during the area’s annual Art Along the Lake Fall Studio Tour.
 Grand Marais is home to the storied North House Folk School, where visitors sign up for intensive multi-day workshops in timber framing, sweetgrass basketry, open-fire Viking cooking, and more.
 Base yourself at the ultra-stylized Wunderbar Eatery & Glampground, home to five vintage campers and two telegenic lotus belle tents, for a jumping-off point to explore the many trails of Cook County.